 Campaigns are constantly being “optimized.”
 Performance is reviewed.
 Adjustments are made.
 Dashboards are updated.
 Reports become more detailed.
 On the surface, it looks like a disciplined, data-led approach.
 But in many B2B organizations, all of that activity produces very little meaningful improvement.
 Results plateau.
 Efficiency stalls.
 Pipeline impact stabilizes.
 Because most campaign optimization isn’t failing due to a lack of effort.

-The Illusion of Optimization
+The illusion of optimization

 B2B teams have no shortage of performance data.
 They can tell you which channels generated leads, which campaigns drove engagement, and where conversion rates improved or weakened across the funnel.